jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

   and the test passes

-* I change the expectation in the test because I want the result as a string_ not a `datetime.timedelta`_ object
+* I add the str_ constructor to the expectation in the test because I want the result as a string_ not a `datetime.timedelta`_ object

   .. code-block:: python